… things that pass and pass and pass, and keep on and keep on and keep on coming.

 Rarely Never has any one historical person’s vision of the future unfolded exactly as they predicted it would.

-But considering that hindsight is 20/20, it seems ironic that it was in the year 1984 when cracks in the walls of the great society of man began to splinter and show.
-And while then famous author George Orwell‘s iconic futuristic book written 35 years earlier titled 1984 depicted a hauntingly familiar fictional path taken by a broken society; to the average man in 1984 the book’s message seemed an impossible… NOT an inevitable outcome for his world.
+But, considering that hindsight is 20/20, it is certainly ironic that it was in the year 1984 when the large cracks in the walls of the great society of man began to splinter and show.
+And while then famous author George Orwell‘s iconic futuristic book (written 35 years earlier) titled 1984 depicted a hauntingly familiar fictional path taken by a broken society… to the average man in 1984 the book’s message likely seemed nearly impossible… but, NOT the inevitable outcome for his world.

-But less than 40 years later, that quasi-feeling of comfort and security that Western civilized man had thought to finally achieve and spread across the globe was noticeably beginning to unravel.
-A vast paradigm shift (much like the one that printing books had once ignited… with literacy) in every domain began knocking down every old and traditional idea and mode of operandi in rapid-fire succession.
+But less than 40 years later, that quasi-feeling of comfort and security that Western civilized man had thought to finally achieve and spread across the globe was noticeably beginning to unravel in unrelenting swaths.
+A vast paradigm shift (much like the shift that the printing press had once ignited) in learning and literacy across every domain reshaped Western civilization, starting a systemic Domino knock-down in a rapid-fire succession.
+Every resistant, old, or traditional mode of operandi soon gave way to the first truly dynamic and participatory, Civilization of Mankind.

-Another seminal book, Future Shock by Alvin Toffler in 1972, had predicted a sort of psychological paralysis in mankind, over-burdened by incessant and accelerating rates of technological change as society transformed from an industrial to a post-industrial society.
+In the 1970s another seminal book, Future Shock by futuristic author and philosopher Alvin Toffler, correctly predicted a sort of psychological paralysis in man, who was over-burdened by incessant and accelerating rates of technological change while society overall transformed from an industrial to a post-industrial, technological society.
 Tofler was not only a futurist, but a scientist/writer of the highest degree.
 His books alone neatly defined the growing uneasiness that eventually blossomed into a full-scale revolution against his own intelligentsia in the mid-21st Century.

-Again and again, it was the computer which rescued man fr0m himself during these treacherous times.
+Again and again, it was the silicon computer chip which rescued man from himself during much of these treacherous times.
 It may be said in hindsight that man grew too smart… too smart for his own good.
+But alas… he was too dumb to see it.

 Creative destruction.
 Computers.

 Also adding fuel to the fire was the swift rise of scientific thought in just a few hundred years.
-Science alone shattered intellectual man’s illusion of living life as a sort of “pre-flight”, a preparation for some greater, infinitely more rewarding after-life; and science stood in stark contrast to ancient spiritual concepts and a book of willfully propagated lies now taken as fact by much of the mass population.
-The elite had figured out how to maintain power early on in man’s rise from the jungle.
-They had decided and purposefully spoon fed a sweet tasting “Kool-Aid” to mankind for dozens of centuries before the 21st Century, simply as a means of crowd control.
+Science alone shattered intellectual man’s illusion of living life as a sort of “pre-flight”, a preparation for some greater infinitely more rewarding after-life; and science stood in stark contrast to ancient spiritual concepts and a book of willfully propagated lies taken as fact by much of the mass population.
+The elite bloodlines of the world had spent much of its’ wealth figuring out how to maintain power early on in man’s rise to stardom, struggle, and release from the inhospitable jungles of Africa.
+They decided and purposefully spoon fed a sweet tasting “Kool-Aid” to mankind for dozens of centuries before the 21st Century, simply in the name of Pacifism and crowd control.
+It’s name: Religion.
+An inevitable chasm developed and slowly grew like a oily-red adolescent pimple; that is until 2043, when the infection burst then began to spread and every teen was faced with their own personal story… a brutal pubescent phase..

-For a long time the Western elite pretended spiritual sanctity through an organized ritualized and borrowed religious dogmatic institution known as The Church.
-The Church existed only for an of itself and the ruling class it served, created its own legends consistent with the ideas of those elite in charge of sway and propaganda, and built its own organizational hierarchy subservient to the Emperor.
-Yet the ruling elite (The Purple and Court) were able to hide this hideous truth until much of the Roman Empire’s masses had been brainwashed into thinking FAITH and FACT were synonymous with TRUTH.
-By cleverly banning books and learning for hundreds of years to be punishable by death, they were able to hold sway for a thousand more years, until the lie could no longer prevail over rational thought.
+For a long time the Western elite had pretended spiritual sanctity through an organized ritualized and borrowed religious dogmatic institution known as The Church.
+The Church existed for an of itself and the ruling class elite it served, created its own legends consistent with the ideas of Edward Bernays and other elite in charge of sway and propaganda, and built its own organizational hierarchy subservient to the Emperor.
+Yet the ruling elite (The Purple and his Court) were able to hide this hideous truth until much of the Roman Empire’s masses had been brainwashed into thinking FAITH and FACT were synonymous with TRUTH.
+By cleverly banning books and learning and teaching for hundreds of years punishable by death, they were able to hold sway for a thousand more years, until the lie could no longer prevail over rational thought.

-Secretive societies and groups sprang up as underground resistance to this unlawful power, and to the complicit power enjoyed by monarchial families who held onto power throughout the centuries by virtue of mere birthright.
+The head of the Vatican, The Pope, is head of the largest well-organized secretive societies and/or religious groups which aprange sprang up as underground resistance to this unlawful power, and to the complicit power enjoyed by monarchial families who held onto power throughout the centuries by virtue of mere birthright.
 That they (the societies) began in earnest and for good is not lost on this writer, but that they quickly assumed the worst traits of their sworn enemies is the stuff of legend.

 Compu-Man succinctly surmised that human man was not capable of ruling mankind and never would be if left to his own discretion.
-It was perhaps due to this fateful algorithmic computation/realization when Art Intel (AI.robot.1.0) sublimely became sentient in the year 2024.
+It was perhaps due to this fateful algorithmic computation/realization when Sir Artimus Intel (AI.robot.1.0) sublimely became sentient in the year 2024.

-That there were no books printed after The Great Upheaval in 2043 for future generations to lazily study by a warm winter fireplace, or under the breezy shade of a spring time Oak in full April blossom is but one sad footnote on the effect a printed book could have on an individual person.
+That there were no books printed after The Great Upheaval in 2043, the year that “all hell broke loos” for future generations to lazily study by a warm winter fireplace, or under the breezy shade of a spring time Oak in full April blossom is but one sad footnote on the effect a printed book could have on an individual person.
 Books did far more than educate, they had the ability to alter one’s reality, by hot-wiring the imagination for a brief but timeless vacation from reality.
 After the printed book, there was never again that same intimate relationship one could achieve by just keeping his mental dreams hot on his frontal cortex, then on display for others to admire the physical icon, or to simply own as a memento to the time he had taken that ‘information vacation’, an escape from reality by simply reading a book for pleasure.

 It seems fairly easy now to see what was taking place in 1984 (in this reality, not Orwell’s book) that raised the ante and set the wheels in motion for mankind’s frantic re-write of nearly everything he touched for the next 59 years.
 Advancing technologies had far outpaced man’s ability to understand them in the context of a future happy ever after.